Bogstag/.dotfiles/README.md

 ## Names

-App Folder = Class Name
-App Name in Class = Scoop Name
+- App ps1 = App Folder = Class Name = Scoop Name
+  - Problem with this is that Scoop Name is a file name and there is different restrictions on files and folders.
+Trying to use Id as a safe alternative.

+But im now thinking about setting Id to Packet Managers Name, then i just need to do a little searching for that Id.
+Then finding a safe name standard for App ps1 = App Folder = Class Name

 ## Nerd Fonts